giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-2.md

 Companion code: <https://github.com/giltayar/jsm-in-nodejs-guide/tree/main/05-dual-mode-library>

-Up to now, we created JSM code that was exported as an JSM package.
-So if another JSM package `npm install`-ed this one, then it could use it without a problem (using `import`).
+Up to now, we created JSM code that was exported as a JSM package.
+So if another JSM package "`npm install`"-ed this one, then it could use it without a problem (using "`import`").
-But if a CJS package `npm install`-ed it, it would be difficult to use, because we are not allowed to `require` an JSM package, and the only way to use it would be using `await import(...)`, which is problematic because it is an async operation, which can only be used in an async manner.
+But if a CJS package "`npm install`"-ed it, it would be difficult to use, because we are not allowed to "`require`" a JSM package, and the only way to use it would be using "`await import(...)`", which is problematic because it is an async operation, which can only be used in an async function.

 Why does this limitation exist?
-Because CJS is a synchronous module system, and JSM is asyncronous, the only way to import JSM from CJS is using an asynchronous operation, `await import(...)`.
+Because CJS is a synchronous module system, and JSM is asyncronous, the only way to import JSM from CJS is using an asynchronous operation, "`await import(...)`".

 But what if we could create a module that can be both `import`-ed and `require`-ed?
-If it is `import`-ed, it uses JSM code, and if it is `require`-ed, it uses CJS code.
+If it is "`import`"-ed, it uses JSM code, and if it is "`require`"-ed, it uses CJS code.

 We can!
 And again, we use the incredible `exports` field, and its ability to do "conditional exports".
 Let's look at the `package.json` of this package.